 We are all unique and we want different things.
 The Vivaldi web browser adapts to you, not the other way around.
 Do you like the browser tabs placed at the bottom or on the side of the window?
 Maybe you prefer a different address bar location too?
 With Vivaldi you’ll be able to customize all that plus much more, such as your keyboard shortcuts, mouse gestures and so on.

 Control everything in your browser from one place.
 You’ll love it.

 Are you a keyboard person?
 Then you’re in luck.
-Quick Commands allow you to quickly search through various settings, history, open tabs, bookmarks and more with a single keyboard shortcut.
-We aim to make the Quick Command menu highly customisable, allowing you to make your own commands and run them quickly.
+Quick Commands lets you search through open tabs, bookmarks, history, settings and more with one single keyboard shortcut.
+We aim to make the Quick Commands menu highly customizable, allowing you to create your own commands and run them instantly.

-Too many unorganized tabs can become a bit messy, making it hard to find the tab you are looking for quickly.
+Too many unorganized tabs in your web browser can quickly become a bit messy, making it hard to find the tab you are looking for.
 Organize your tabs using Tab stacks!
-It lets you group multiple tabs under a single tab.
+They let you group multiple tabs under a single tab.
 Just drag a tab over to another for easy grouping.

 Easy to use, always there when you need them.